-This Tuesday, six lay Catholics will begin mission training with us in Washington, D.C.
-This time of formation is essential in preparing them to work for peace and justice abroad.
+This August, our new class of overseas missioners Catholics will begin their three-month Formation program with us in Washington, D.C.
+This training is essential in preparing them to work for peace and justice abroad.

 But it’s not always easy.
 The 13 weeks are packed with workshops, lectures, paper work, homework, retreats, prayer, reflection, volunteering, community bonding and simple living.
 They’re examining who they are and what God is calling them to.
 They’re preparing to travel to a totally new place to live and serve in solidarity with the poor.
 They’re saying goodbye to friends and family.

 Your prayers can help them during this time of transition.
-Be a part of their mission by becoming a formation prayer partner.
+Be a part of their mission by joining our missioner prayer community.
 You can sign up as an individual, or as a family, fraternity, class or community.

 How it works: